Resources Germany Related

 Aufglasur

-is the German term for overglaze and is often also used as part of the word Aufglasurmalerei (overglaze decoration).
-Both terms stand for a form of finish that is often found on older decoration studio items and is very difficult to clean due to the fact that the decoration is not protected.
-Certain decoration aspects however profited from the absence of a final glaze, hence overglaze decorations had (and still have) their own justification.
+The term Aufglasur means "overglaze" and is often used as part of the word "Aufglasurmalerei" ("painted overglaze").
+Both terms refer to a type of finish commonly found on older decorative studio objects that is difficult to clean because the decoration is unprotected.
+However, certain decorative elements benefited from the absence of a final glaze, so overglaze decoration has its own justification.

-In this context one should also mention inglaze decoration, a mixed form of both above.
-In this case, the paint used for decorating is chemically more like a glaze and does not require a final covering as it directly fuzes with the body, resulting in a permanent decoration.
+It is also worth mentioning the Inglasur ("inglaze") decoration, a hybrid of the above two.
+In this case, the colour used for decoration is chemically more like a glaze and does not require a final covering as it fuses directly with the body, resulting in a permanent decoration.

 [ back to top ]